 The key to weathering the storms which are certain to show up in our lives in a healthy and balanced way is resiliency.
-Mia Bartoletti, clinical psychologist for the Navy SEAL Foundation, works with families of people serving in the armed forces, and provides guidelines that can help improve resilience through any time of crisis.
+Mia Bartoletti, clinical psychologist for the Navy SEAL Foundation, works with families of people serving in the armed forces, and provides guidelines for helping family caregivers find resilience through any time of crisis.

 Convey your reactions.
-It is common to have … Read More »
+It is common to have an array of responses to … Read More »

 The COVID-19 pandemic put our world on pause, including, among many other activities, medical appointments and procedures.
 In fact, nearly half of all adults either cancelled or put off routine medical care and elective medical procedures since the coronavirus crisis began, leading physicians to become concerned about the consequences.